ngs-lang/ngs/doc/ngslang.1.md

 	# Global some_global_name(...) will not be able to access the
 	# above implementation.

-The correct version to add global method implementation is
+The correct version to add method to a global multimethod is

 	ns {
 		global some_global_name